 Lastly, underline what makes this specific position important for the whole team or company.
 According to Matt Buckland’s article, personal development and a sense of belonging are two of the most important aspects to consider when writing a job ad.
-As an employee, you want to feel like you are making a difference and that the working hours you put in
+As an employee, you want to feel like you are making a difference and that the working hours you put in matter.

 Why is your company an optimal place to grow?
 How are you going to help your future candidate to reach their potential?
 Making room for personal development will not only increase loyalty but will also make you an employer worth counting on.